seanohare98/dormlink-prod/README.md

 #### Remember:

 - [**_Integrate prettier w/ your code editor._**](https://prettier.io/docs/en/editors.html)
-- We should a [feature branch](https://bocoup.com/blog/git-workflow-walkthrough-feature-branches) git workflow.
+- We should use a [feature branch workflow.](https://bocoup.com/blog/git-workflow-walkthrough-feature-branches)
 - Have `.env` in the **_root_** directory!
 - Monitor the Webpack and nodemon output and logs if you encounter an issue.